mdn/translated-content-de/files/de/web/api/popover_api/using/index.md

   background-color: rgb(0 0 0 / 25%);
 }

-/* Der Verschachtelungsselektor (&) kann keine Pseudoelemente darstellen, daher kann diese startende-Stil-Regel nicht verschachtelt werden */
+/* The nesting selector (&) cannot represent pseudo-elements so this starting-style rule cannot be nested */

 @starting-style {
   [popover]:popover-open::backdrop {